Now is the time for people of faith to heed the call to restore creation. The Earth is a gift to be cherished.

 Inspirational Bus Tours

-Two dates have been set for participating members to bear witness to improvements that have been made in the Jones Falls watershed and where their why their help is still needed.
-Click HERE for details and to register to join us.
+Two Inspirational Bus Tours were held for participating Jones Falls One Water Partnership members to bear witness to improvements that have been made in the Jones Falls watershed and where and why their is still needed.
+Click HERE for a copy of the program and for a list of best management practice projects that you and your congregation can view on your own.

 Spiritual Nature Walks